howest-mct/2023-2024-projectone-ctai-sirbucezar/Docs/Feedforward.md

 - Created the format that sends the right type of data between the model and the RasPi.
 - Added the functionality of adding made predictions to the CSV file so the RasPi understands the position of the bin no matter the point the program is started at.
+- Established the fully functional workflow on the RasPi.
+Initialization -> Camera -> Classification -> Output.

 ___
 ### Build Progress: